-Required Element 1.4 Narrative to Support Achievement Appendix Evidence Onsite Evidence CP: The program must award at least a master's degree and a verification statement upon completing program requirements to individuals who enter the program with a baccalaureate degree or less.
-The degree must be equivalent to a master's degree conferred by a U.S. accredited college or university. a.
-If the program admits individuals with a master's degree or higher, the program must award at least a verification statement to individuals who complete program requirements.
-All Programs: Describe completion requirements for receipt of verification statement.
+Required Element 1.4 Narrative to Support Achievement Appendix Evidence Onsite Evidence The program must award at least a master's degree and a verification tatement upon completing program requirements to individuals who enter the program with a baccalaureate degree or less.
+The legree must be equivalent to a master's degree conferred by a U.S. accredited college or university. a.
+If the program admits individuals with a master's degree or higher, the program must award at least a verification statement to individuals who complete program All Programs: Describe completion requirements for receipt of verification statement.
 Information should be provided separately for each option (such as ISPP) offered.
-If the program is offering a degree that is not yet approved within the state/country and/or institution, the program must describe where the program is in the process in gaining approvals for granting a degree and the status of CP, DPD, DT, FDE: A copy from catalog or website listing the degree obtained and course requirements and prerequisites.
+[Candidacy programs only] If the program is offering a degree that is not yet approved within the state and/or institution, the program must describe where the program is in the process of gaining approvals for granting a degree, CP, DPD, DT, FDE: A copy from catalog or website listing the degree obtained and course requirements and prerequisites.
 DI: A copy from catalog or website listing the admission requirements.
-If graduate degree awarded, a copy from catalog or website listing the degree obtained and program completion requirements.